|Coordinates:||34.4716 S 57.8512 W|

 Peace and conservation

-Since the middle of 19th century the political situation in Southern America stabilized and peace came to Uruguay.
+Since the middle of the 19th century the political situation in Southern America stabilized and peace came to Uruguay.

 In 1859 there were demolished the last fortifications and started a new era of development in the city.
 Now Colonia del Sacramento expanded beyond the old borders.